PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts

 \subsection{RQ3 Results}

-From the original auditor annotations, we derived versions with varying levels of descriptive detail.
-Nine samples contain all three annotation levels: high-level, detailed, and procedural.
-As described in Section~\ref{subsec:rq3-methodology}, we restrict our analysis to those nine samples that include all three annotation levels.
-A complete analysis is provided in Appendix~\ref{app:annotation-details}.

-Table~\ref{tab:RQ3_result} reports the results of correct PoC generation on these nine samples across the three annotation levels using Claude Sonnet 4.5.
-The table reports the same error categories as in RQ2, where ill-formed cases (RQ1) are indicated by a~``\textemdash''.
+Table~\ref{tab:RQ3_result} reports \tool:\claude's logical correctness across the three annotation levels on the nine samples where all three versions could be constructed (Section~\ref{subsec:rq3-methodology}).
+The levels span a wide range of detail: high-level annotations contain a median of approximately 30 words, detailed annotations 196, and procedural annotations 462.
+The table uses the same error categories as RQ2; ill-formed cases from RQ1 are indicated by ``\textemdash''.

 For the least detailed annotation versions (high-level), \tool:Claude generated one correct PoC (\#007), and one incorrect case (\#009).
 When provided with detailed annotations, the number of correct PoCs increased to three (\#001, \#009, and \#077).
 With the most detailed, procedural annotations, \tool:Claude produced five logically correct PoCs in total.